MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 First, it needs to load entirely in less than 4 seconds, and to change pages in less than 1.
 Mourners are already in a difficult time and don't want to spend to much time waiting for the website to load.

-Secondly, AfterWords would have to be performant under an important amount of user at the same time.
+Secondly, AfterWords would have to be performant under an important amount of users at the same time.
 A lot of deceased are identified each day (1,800 deceased a day).
 In case a huge amount of people dies the same day, the application should not crash under 10,000 users at the same time.

 ---